Te Ataata: art, science, technology and design residency programme for French scholars and practitioners

 The residency is an opportunity for a practice-based French scholar to work alongside their AUT peers on interdisciplinary art-science research, with access to the same facilities, expertise and materials as staff during their stay here.

-The resident is hosted by AUT’s Faculty of Design and Creative Technologies - Te Ara Auaha.
-The faculty recognises that design as a discipline is central to advancing transdisciplinary learning and research.
-Its range of discipline areas include art and design; communication studies; engineering, computer and mathematical sciences; and creative technologies.
+Welcomed by AUT's Faculty of Design and Creative Technologies – Te Ara Auaha, the faculty recognises that design as a discipline is central to advancing transdisciplinary learning and research.
+Its range of discipline areas include art and design, communication studies, engineering, architecture, computer and mathematical sciences, and creative technologies.

 The residency includes airfares, accommodation and a weekly stipend as described below.